osrf/cloudsim-portal/README.md

 # Cloudsim Portal

-cloudsim-portal is part of the [cloudsim](https://bitbucket.org/osrf/cloudsim) project
+cloudsim-portal is part of the [cloudsim](https://bitbucket.org/osrf/cloudsim) project.
+You can find

 [ ![Codeship Status for osrf/cloudsim-portal](https://codeship.com/projects/915a1070-0a4d-0134-bce0-06f29080c625/status?branch=default)](https://codeship.com/projects/155557)